sylvainroussy/NeoBlogs/README.md

     WITH elems[0] as beginning, elems[LENGTH(elems)-1] as ending MERGE beginning<-[:NEXT]-ending

-And here the query for the front switch :
+And here is the query for the front switch :

     MATCH (s1:SWITCH {name:"front-switch"})
     MATCH (endpoint:ENDPOINT) WHERE endpoint.name=~"front.*"